 For the sale of beneficiated nickel ore and limestone, the enforceable contract is each purchase order, which is an individual, short-term contract.
 Purchase orders are executed through an Addendum to the master supply agreements with customers.
-While there are master supply agreements with customers that set out the general terms and conditions governing any sales that occur, they do not contain any minimum volumes.
+While there are master supply agreements with customers and conditions governing any sales that occur, they do not contain any minimum volumes.